 Every time I opened my pantry, I was overwhelmed by the mess.
 I wanted the kids to be able to go in and grab a snack by themselves to be more independent but that was not working.
 Here is what my shelf looked like before I organized the kid’s snacks.

 To fix this huge mess, I purchased some small containers to hold the snacks.
 Creating sections of different snacks so that they would be easy to find and easy to put away when adding more snacks.
 I will be honest, I wasn’t sure if I could keep up with the organization.
 However, once the sections were created, we all seem to be adding things to the right container.
 It really is working.

 TIP: If you want to have the kids pick specific snacks, you could add numbers with a label on each container.
-Then let the kids know, for example, after school they can pick two things from the #1 bin and one item from the #3 bin.
-This way, they are not only picking fruit snacks to eat for after school snack.
+Then let the kids know, for example, after school, they can pick two things from the #1 bin and one item from the #3 bin.
+This way, they are not only picking fruit snacks to eat for after school snacks.

 Here is what my now organized cabinet looks like.

 Organizing Kids Snacks & School Lunches in Your Refrigerator